skner-dev/logging-toolkit-docs/getting-started.md

 ## Installation

 To start using the Logging Toolkit, simply import the package from the Unity Asset Store page.
+It should contain the package and the required Resource assets.

 After the package import, include the namespace in one of your scripts: